IsraelCabrera/frigate/docs/docs/configuration/genai/config.md

 :::tip

-If you are trying to use a single model for Frigate and HomeAssistant, it will need to support vision and tools calling. https://github.com/skye-harris/ollama-modelfiles contains optimized model configs for this task.
+If you are trying to use a single model for Security and HomeAssistant, it will need to support vision and tools calling. https://github.com/skye-harris/ollama-modelfiles contains optimized model configs for this task.

 :::